JINHXu/spellchecker/README.md

 Also, to make it easier to spot the keyword, separate it from the preceding and succeeding context with four spaces.
-In cases where the contexts are smaller than `window_sz` you should right-justify the preceding context and left-justify the succeeding context, by padding them with spaces as needed.
+In cases where the contexts are smaller than `window_sz`, right-justify the preceding context and left-justify the succeeding context, by padding them with spaces as needed.

 `kwic.py` is a script which asks for a file to search for, a window size and a